-Please submit your proposal at www.usi.edu/cetl.
+Please submit your proposal via the T&L Symposium webpage.
 The following information is requested:

 - 1. Name, department/affiliation, and email addresses for all presenters and co-presenters. - 2.
 Title of presentation: Should be clearly connected to the proposed presentation content. - 3.
 Keywords: Up to 4 words or phrases. - 4.
 Type of work: Teaching Practice or SoTL/scholarly inquiry of student success. - 5.
-Presentation format preference: Choose between a Standard, Lightning, or Poster Presentation Please note that the Symposium Committee will consider the distribution of topics and may suggest applicants to select a different presentation format based on scheduling. - IRB acknowledgement: If you plan to present human subject data (such as findings on student learning or results/examples of systematic data collection), this might require Institutional Review Board approval.
+Presentation format preference: Choose between a Standard, Lightning, or Poster Presentation Please note that the Symposium Committee will consider the distribution of topics and may suggest applicants to select a different presentation format based on scheduling. - 6.
+IRB acknowledgement: If you plan to present human subject data (such as findings on student learning or results/examples of systematic data collection), this might require Institutional Review Board approval.
 If IRB approval will not be obtained by the time of presentation, your presentation can focus on reflections, lessons learned, and connections to the literature. - 7.
-Audience engagement: Describe how you plan to engage audience for the selected session format. - 8.
-For SoTL Abstracts Prepare an abstract of the proposed presentation (300-500 words total).
+Audience engagement: Describe how you plan to engage the audience for the selected session format. - For SoTL Abstracts Prepare an abstract of the proposed presentation (up to 500 words total).
 The abstract should highlight how your proposed presentation relates to student learning or academic success.
 It also should describe why the work is relevant, what was done, and the takeaways/lessons learned.
-The abstract includes: - Research Question and Context (50-75 words suggested): Identify the goal, problem/issue, or research question addressed and how it relates to student learning or academic success.
+The abstract includes: - Research Question and Context: Identify the goal, problem/issue, or research question addressed and how it relates to student learning or academic success.
 Provide context, such as the course, student context, and/or setting, along with the intended student outcomes or project goals.
-Describe the instructional strategy or innovation implemented. - Grounding (50-100 words suggested): Provide grounding in the relevant evidence and/or literature (such as research and learning theories) in teaching, learning, and student success.
-Please contact CETL if you would like assistance. - Approach/Methods (50-100 words suggested): Describe the research methodology and how-the instructional strategy or intervention was implemented and explored. - Discussion/Lessons Learned (100-150 words suggested): This section should address the following questions: How did the implemented strategy impact student learning or academic success?
-What are the findings related to student learning and success or your teaching practice?
-What were the unexpected outcomes and lessons learned?
-How might others apply, adapt, or extend what you have done to address student learning or academic success in their teaching practice? - References: Provide key citations relevant to your work.
-These are not included in the word count.
+Describe the instructional strategy or innovation implemented.